mickelson/attract/Layouts.md

 the user (for example, a layout could provide a `layout.nut` for horizontal monitor orientations and a `layout-vert.nut` for vertical).

-The Attract-Mode screen saver is really just a special case layout that is loaded after a user-configured period of inactivity.
-The screen saver script is located in the `screensaver.nut` file stored in the "layouts" subdirectory.
+The Attract-Mode screen saver and intro modes are really just special case layouts.
+The screensaver gets loaded after a user-configured period of inactivity, while the intro mode gets run when the frontend first starts and exits as soon as any action is triggered (for example if the user hits the select button).
+The screen saver script is located in the `screensaver.nut` file stored in the "screensaver" subdirectory.
+The intro script is located in the `intro.nut` file stored in the "intro" subdirectory.

 Plug-ins are similar to layouts in that they consist of at least one squirrel script file and a collection of related resources.
 Plug-ins are stored in the